-NORD gratefully acknowledges Niraja Suresh, NORD Editorial Intern from the University of Notre Dame,and Maurizio Scarpa, MD, PhD, Center For Rare Diseases, Department of Pediatric and Adolescent Medicine, Horst Schmidt Klinik, Wiesbaden, Germany, for assistance in the preparation of this report.
+NORD gratefully acknowledges Niraja Suresh, NORD Editorial Intern from the University of Notre Dame, and Maurizio Scarpa, MD, PhD, Regional Coordinating Center for Rare Disease, Udine University Hospital, Udine, Italy, for assistance in the preparation of this report.

 MPS II is an X-linked genetic condition that mostly affects males; although a few females have been described as well, and is caused by changes (mutations) of the IDS gene that regulates the production of the iduronate 2-sulfatase enzyme.
-This enzyme is needed to break-down complex sugars produced in the body.
+This enzyme is needed to break-down complex sugars, known as glycosaminoglycans, produced in the body.

-Corneal clouding and cervical spine compression (very common in other MPSs) are rare in MPSII.
+Corneal clouding and cervical spine compression (very common in other MPSs) are less frequent in MPSII thank in other MPSs.

 In the non-neuronopathic form of MPS II, mental function is usually normal, while the systemic complications are similar, although sometimes a reduced severity.